tapank/blog/content/notes/books.md

 - To shine a spotlight on here and now is to go about doing what one can do now, earnestly and conscientiously.

-The above bullet points are cherry picked from the book and in the hope that going through these points will help me recollect the message of the book.
+The above bullet points are cherry picked from the book in the hope that going through these points will help me recall the message of the book.
 But I realize that this is not a one-read book and needs to be read again and again in order to internalize the message.

 [adler]: https://en.wikipedia.org/wiki/Alfred_Adler